Why Bitcoin is Not a Ponzi Scheme: Point by Point

-Two months later in October 2008, Satoshi released the Bitcoin white paper.
+Two months later, in October 2008, Satoshi released the Bitcoin white paper.
 This document explained how the technology would work, including the solution to the double-spending problem.
-As you can see from the link, it was written in the format and style of an academic research paper, since it was presenting a major technical breakthrough that provided a solution for well-known computer science challenges related to digital scarcity.
+As you can see from the link, it was written in the format and style of an academic research paper since it presented a significant technical breakthrough that provided a solution for well-known computer science challenges related to digital scarcity.
 It contained no promises of enrichment or returns.

-After launch, a set of equipment that is widely believed to belong to Satoshi remained a large Bitcoin miner throughout the first year.
+After launch, a set of equipment widely believed to belong to Satoshi remained a large Bitcoin miner throughout the first year.
 Mining is necessary to keep verifying transactions for the network, and bitcoins had no quoted dollar price at that time.
-He gradually reduced his mining over time, as mining became more distributed across the network.
-There are nearly 1 million bitcoins that are believed to belong to Satoshi that he mined through Bitcoin’s early period and that he has never moved from their initial address.
+He gradually reduced his mining over time as mining became more distributed across the network.
+Nearly 1 million bitcoins are believed to belong to Satoshi that he mined through Bitcoin’s early period, and he has never moved from their initial address.
 He could have cashed out at any point with billions of dollars in profit, but so far has not, over a decade into the project’s life.
 It’s not known if he is still alive, but other than some early coins for test transactions, the bulk of his coins haven’t moved.

 Not long after, he transferred ownership of his website domains to others, and ever since, Bitcoin has been self-sustaining among a revolving development community with no input from Satoshi.

-Bitcoin is open source, and is distributed around the world.
+Bitcoin is open source and is distributed around the world.
 The blockchain is public, transparent, verifiable, auditable, and analyzable.
 Firms can do analytics of the entire blockchain and see which bitcoins are moving or remaining in place in various addresses.
-An open source full node can be run on a basic home computer, and can audit Bitcoin’s entire money supply and other metrics.
+An open-source full node can be run on a basic home computer.
+It can audit Bitcoin’s entire money supply and other metrics.

 With that in mind, we can then compare Bitcoin to the red flags of being a Ponzi scheme.